RangerDigital/takagi/README.md

 Source code of **Takagi**, a simple web application build with **Flask** and **Vue.js** used to conduct quick and anonymous polls over the internet.

-Takagi was built as an assignment for my university web-dev course.
+> 💡 Takagi was built as an assignment for my university Web-Dev course.

 So It may lack certain business features because everything was done by me,
 design, architecture, backend, frontend, testing and a lot of DevOps-y stuff in limited time.